blackducksoftware/hub-maven-plugin/README.md

 Goals:

 * createHubOutput - generates the [Black Duck I/O](https://github.com/blackducksoftware/bdio) file
-* deployHubOutput - uploads the file to the hub server  (Supported in a future version of both the HUB and this maven plugin)
+* deployHubOutput - uploads the file to the hub server  (Supported in a future version of both the HUB and this Maven plugin)

 In order to use this plugin you need to perform the following:
 1. Update the settings.xml file to contain the HUB server configuration information in the active profile used.